Oats and barley are great sources of iron. Try starting your day with a bowl of porridge, or throwing some barley in your next salad.

 Dark leafy greens

-Spinach, kale, broccoli and other leafy green vegetables are high in iron.
+Broccoli, kale, Brussels sprouts, cabbage and other leafy green vegetables are high in iron.
 Serve with a squeeze of lemon for optimum iron absorption (see tip).

 Beans and legumes

 All beans and legumes contain iron but white beans, kidney beans, lentils and chickpeas are some of the best sources of iron in this food group.

 Soaked cashews can form the basis of creamy pasta sauces, and chia seeds are an iron-rich addition to salads and veggie bowls.
 Sesame, sunflower, and pumpkin seeds, as well as hazelnuts, also pack an iron punch.